JAlcocerT/JAlcocerT/content/blog/tinkering-trackdays.md

 title: "People out there are really creative.
 Trackdays and Telemetry"
 date: 2025-02-24
 draft: false
+tags: ["Outro","Mechanics","Data Experiment"]
 description: 'What I learnt after exchanging few words about car racing, canbus and telemetry.'
 url: 'tinkering-telemetry-trackdays'
 ---

+**Intro**

+You never know what people is up to until you ask and listen.

+Thats what happened to me during a wedding.

+I got the chance to catchup with a friend who was into car racing, and it seems he was into trackdays and records its [BMWe36 telemetry](#bmwe36-telemetry).

+Which is a master piece for 6 cylinder and a great place to practice what you lean in great books about practical mechanics like the *Arias Paz*

 ## Trackday and GoPro MetaData